Jurickson Profar Player Props: Rockies vs. Brewers

 Jurickson Profar At The Plate

-- Looking at the 95 games he has played this season, he's hit a home run in six of them (6.3%), and in 1.6% of his trips to the plate.
+- He has hit a home run in six games this year (6.3%), homering in 1.6% of his trips to the plate.

-- In 26.3% of his games this season, Profar has notched at least one RBI.
-In 10 of those games (10.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.
+- Profar has driven home a run in 25 games this season (26.0%), including more than one RBI in 10.4% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.